No Tags Found!

 From India, Bangalore

-BUT this member is mixing-up the cost of the equipment on which he is to be trained with the cost of the training.
-The equipment can cost Millions, but the training costs are related to the actual expenses PLUS the pay-back aspects.
+This member appears to be confusing the cost of the equipment on which they are to be trained with the cost of the training itself.
+The equipment can indeed cost millions, but the training costs relate to the actual expenses plus the pay-back aspects.
+Ultimately, it's the individual who needs to make the decision, as it's their career and life.
+We can only share experiences and suggestions; the individual must take the necessary steps.

 TS